William Cook

 In each case, intelligence appears to recognize hidden structural relationships beneath surface differences.

-This differs from memorization.
+This differs fundamentally from memorization.

 Memorization stores nodes.